gcioffi/TLIO/README.md

 In "evolving_state.txt", the VICON velocity will not be inserted for the moment and VICON/IMU are not time-synchronized.
 Thus, it is necessary to execute all the next steps in order to have a complete version of "evolving_state.txt".

+In src/params/dataloader_params.yaml change bagfile and out_dir, according to the directory of your copy bag.

 **Command to launch**

 python3 src/dataloader/load_real_flight_bag.py --config src/params/dataloader_params.yaml

 ### Synchronize Vicon - IMU

+Go to the src/Vicon/data folder and copy your bag here.
+Then, in src/Vicon/src/main.py, line 318, insert the bag name without the extension '.bag'.

-Running "Sync_Vicon_IMU.py", a csv file will be output (LOG00001).
-Put this file and the real-flight bag in the VICON folder (Christian Pfeiffer) in order to get time offset between the Vicon and the Imu.
+Now, running "Sync_Vicon_IMU.py", a csv file will be output in src/Vicon/data.
+After that, run the Vicon main to get time offset between the Vicon and the Imu in the real trajectory.
-In particular, t_sync_vicon = t_vicon - offset.
+Remember: t_sync_vicon = t_vicon - offset.

 Go to src/scripts and type:

 **Command to launch**

 python3 Sync_Vicon_IMU.py

+Go to src/Vicon/src and type:

+**Command to launch**

+python main.py

 ### Load the synchronized trajectory